CONSUMER – PLEASE BE AWARE:

 - Avoid filling out forms in e-mail messages that request personal information.

-- Check your bank, credit, and debit card statements regularly to make sure that there are no unauthorized transactions.
+- Check your bank, credit, and debit card statements regularly to ensure that there are no unauthorized transactions.
 If anything looks suspicious, contact your bank and all card issuers.

 - When you contact companies, use numbers provided on the back of cards or statements